jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 }
 ```

 Here the `BaseViewModel` contains the properties `Name` and `Description`.
 These properties might potentially mean something different for the `HomePage` and `ProductEdit` [views](#viewmodels).
-If we decide to rename the `base` properties to be more specific, or to change their purpose, we could be breaking multiple views, how interdependent by using inheritance.
+If we decide to rename the `base` properties to be more specific, or to change their purpose, we could be breaking multiple views, because we used inheritance.

 By avoiding inheritance, a [`ViewModel`](#viewmodels) will only break the [`Views`](#views) that directly depend on it, reducing the potential impact of changes: